fresheneesz/bitcoinThroughputAnalysis/README.md

 IV.
 The top 10% of Bitcoin users should be able to store and seed the network with the entire blockchain using at most 10% of the resources (bandwidth, disk space, memory, CPU time, and power) of a machine they already own.

 V. An attacker with 50% of the public addresses in the network can have no more than 1 chance in 10,000 of eclipsing a victim that chooses random outgoing addresses.

+VI.
+The maximum advantage an entity with 25% of the hashpower could have (over a miner with near-zero hashpower) is the ability to mine 0.1% more blocks than their ratio of hashpower, even under a 50% sybiled network.

 For the purposes of this analysis, I'm going to use the following estimates: